usharesoft/appcenter-docs/end-user/en/source/pages/generating/appliance-generate.rst

 Generating a Docker Image from Software Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: You cannot generate a Docker image from a Windows template or a Windows scan.
+.. note:: You cannot generate a Docker image if any of the restriction rules that have been set for the software exclude Docker publication or generation.

-To generate a machine image from an appliance:
+To generate a machine image from a software component:
 	#.
 Go to the ``Apps`` tab.
 	#.
 Select the software from the ``Software Library``.
 	#.
 Click on the ``generate`` button at the top right.